logon84/Bravioid/README.md

 Written in python3+glade (Gtk3)

-It probably works on previous models, I just tested on my EUR xe9005 (xe900e in America).
+It probably works on previous models, I only ested on my EUR xe9005 (xe900e in America).

 I still need to comment properly the py file and do some code-cleaning, but hey, it's my first python program ever :)